-There has been an increase in expenditure in the reporting unit's financial affairs and principal activities during the financial year due to community and public campaigning relating to industrial activities.
+There has been a increase in expenditure in the reporting unit's financial affairs and principal activities during the financial year due to community and public campaigning relating to industrial and legislative activities and the increase of staff resources from 1.8 FTE to 2 FTE.

-It is forecast that the branch may have a higher-than normal expenditure relating to legal, consulting, campaign, and conferencing cost for the 2022/2023 financial year.
-This is due to ongoing enterprise bargaining negotiations, community campaigning, national conference and industrial dispute hearings.
+It is forecast that the branch will have a higher-than normal expenditure relating to legal, cost, political campaigning due to the review of the Fire Service Act, and conferencing cost (International, National and Local) and the replacement of motor vehicle for the 2023/2024 financial year.